Caterpillars on cole crops

 - Destroy crop residue immediately to eliminate protected sites that imported cabbageworms may use to survive the winter.

 - Remove weeds from the Brassicaceae family like wild mustard, peppergrass and shepherd's purse, as they are alternate hosts for these pests.

 Handpick and drop the caterpillars into a pail of soapy water to kill them.

 Floating row covers made up of lightweight all-purpose garden fabric keep the adult moths from laying eggs on plants.

 - Fit the row covers directly over garden plants or over metal hoops/wooden frame to cover the cole crops at seeding or transplanting.

-- Remove row covers after harvesting the cole crop.
+- Remove row covers after harvesting the crop.

-Predators such as, paper wasps, and parasitic flies and wasps (e.g., the parasitic wasp, Cotesia glomerata) are natural enemies of cabbage looper, imported cabbageworm and diamondback moth.
+Predators such as, paper wasps, and parasitic flies and wasps, such as the parasitic wasp, Cotesia glomerata, are natural enemies of cabbage looper, imported cabbageworm and diamondback moth.

 - These small wasps and flies do not sting or bite people and occur naturally in gardens.